PubNubDevelopers/android-kotlin-chat-tutorial/README.md

 9. Send and receive messages, and view past messages from other users.
 10. Generate new users each time the application is restarted.
 11. Receive messages in real-time by interacting with the [debug console](https://www.pubnub.com/docs/console).
-12. Include the pn_gcm push message payload field in the JSON message to have the app receive push notifications.
+12. Include the pn_gcm push message payload field in the JSON message to have the app receive mobile push notifications.
 An example JSON message to send:
 	{
 	"text":"PubNub is super cool!",
 	 "type":"default",